← Back to ResourcesBreed Guides

 Calgary cost: $400–$800 per Holter

-2. Echocardiogram (ultrasound of heart) — visualizes heart structure + function.
-Detects dilated cardiomyopathy + chamber enlargement + reduced contractility.
+2. Echocardiogram (ultrasound of the heart).
+Visualises heart structure and function.
+Detects dilated cardiomyopathy, chamber enlargement and reduced contractility.
 Calgary cost: $400–$700 per echocardiogram.
-Performed by board-certified cardiologist (DACVIM-Cardiology)
+Performed by a board-certified cardiologist (DACVIM-Cardiology)

-4. ProBNP blood test — additional marker for early cardiac stress.
-Sometimes used alongside imaging
+4. ProBNP blood test.
+An additional marker for early cardiac stress, sometimes used alongside imaging

 Screening schedule: